Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/5-translate-text.md

 	        return ["Error calling the Translator Text API"]
 	```

-	This version of **app.py** adds a function named `translate_text()` that's called after text is extracted from an image by the Computer Vision API. `translate_text()` translates the text passed to it into the specified language by calling the Translator Text API.
+	The revised version of **app.py** calls this function after text is extracted from an image. `translate_text()` calls the Translator Text API  to translate the text passed to it.
 It returns the translated text, or an error message if something went wrong.
+The updated `index()` function flashes the translated text in order to present it to the user.

 An interesting aspect of this code is that if the call to the Computer Vision API returns an error message or a message indicating that no text was detected in the photo, the message itself is translated into the language that the user selected.